ExpeditionRPG/expedition/README.md

 ./project.sh
 ```

-To build for deploying, you'll also need `google-services.json` and `GoogleService-Info.plist` for Firebase analytics.
+To build for deploying, you'll also need `google-services.json` and `GoogleService-Info.plist` for Firebase analytics, which can be fetched from the Firebase project console.

-(Webpack must be run to generate the www/ folder, which is required to generate a Cordova project)

 ### Development workflow